 In 1993, Scott was elected to the Wisconsin State Assembly.
 Then, in 2002, he became the first Republican elected Milwaukee County Executive.
 Voters in the overwhelmingly Democrat county re-elected Scott by increased margins in 2004 and 2008 because he kept his promises to continuously reform county government and put taxpayers first.

-Since that day, he has proposed bold reforms that have eliminated the state’s $3.6 billion budget deficit without raising taxes and gave school districts and local governments the tools to balance their budgets without the massive layoffs seen in other states.
-To date, these profound changes have saved Wisconsin taxpayers some $3 billion.
+On January 3, 2011, Scott Walker was inaugurated as the 45th Governor of Wisconsin.
+One of his first reforms, Act 10, helped eliminate the state’s $3.6 billion budget deficit without raising taxes or cutting health care for those in need.
+It gave schools and local governments the tools to balance budgets without the massive layoffs seen in other states.
+So far, the reforms have saved taxpayers some $5 billion.

 On June 5, 2012, Scott Walker became the first Governor in American history to survive a recall election.
 He received both more votes and a higher percentage of the vote than in his 2010 election, proving again that Wisconsinites want leaders in office who keep their promises.

 On November 4, 2014, Scott was re-elected to a second term.